jakobo/rfc/README.md

 Many software changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal git pull request workflow without ever touching this process.
 However, we do ask that bigger requests and ideas follow a bit of formality, especially when you are thinking about changes that impact other engineers elsewhere in the company.
 By creating an RFC, you're guaranteed that impacted folks have an adequate heads-up on the changes.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the engineering team.
-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new infrastructure to enter into the company, so that all stakeholders can be confident about the direction the language is evolving in.

 Please refer to [RFC1](https://github.com/LeadSV/rfc/blob/master/text/0001-using_rfcs.md) "Using RFCs" for a detailed explanation of why RFCs are important and how to contribute your own RFC to this series.

 # The Process
 * Fork this repository so that you have a copy
 * Copy the template file: `cp 0000-template.md text/0000-my_feature.md`
 * Fill in the RFC.
-Put thought into the sections, but remember that **timely is more important than peftect**
+Put thought into the sections, but remember that **timely is more important than perfect**
 * Submit a pull request.
 Be prepared to revise it as folks weigh in.
 * Help drive consensus on the RFC.
 Work to understand concerns.
 * Be willing to update the RFC as yours (and the company's) understanding evolves